bcgov/api-services-portal/src/authz/README.md

 ## Enhancements

-* For Developer role, only show Datasets, Organizations, OrganizationUnits, ServiceRoutes that are linked to an Environment
+* For Developer role, only show Datasets, Organizations, OrganizationUnits, ServiceRoutes that are linked to a Package or Environment

+* This one is for Applications that an API Owner can see.
+They should be able to see their own applications, and the Applications that have made a Request for Access to a PackageEnvironment that they are associated with by namespace.

+* Secure Content - allow an API Owner to associate content to a Package, and have it available once they have been approved for using that Package